Image courtesy Manly Council NSW

 Federation Arts and Craft style;

 The Federation Arts and Craft style had its origins in England, where architects were reacting to the impersonal nature of the Industrial Revolution.
 Crafts and handiwork were emphasised to give architecture the "human touch".
 These influences were absorbed into Federation Australia, where the resulting buildings were generally small-scale to medium-scale and predominantly residential.
-Outstanding examples are Glyn, Kooyong road, Toorak, Victoria; The Crossways, Martin Road, Centennial Park, New South Wales; and Erica, Appian Way, Burwood, New South Wales.
+Outstanding examples are Glyn, Kooyong road, Toorak, Victoria; The Crossways, Martin Road, Centennial Park, New South Wales; and Erica, Appian Way, Burwood, New South Wales.and

 Federation Bungalow style.